ibm-cloud-docs/dl/data-portability.md

 *If there is a specific responsibility topic available for the product, include the next line or remove the line and include details in this section of the topic.*

-For more information about your responsibilities for CIS, see [Understanding your responsibilities when using CIS](/docs/cis?topic=cis-responsibilities-cis).
+For more information about your responsibilities for Direct Link, see [Understanding your responsibilities when using Direct Link](/docs/dl?topic=dl-dl-responsibilities).

 ## Data export procedures
 {: #data-portability-procedures}